rfwlab/rfw/docs/articles/api/host.md

 ## WebSocket server

 `ListenAndServe(addr, root string)` starts an HTTP server that serves files from `root` and exposes the WebSocket endpoint at `/ws`.
+If `root` is not found relative to the current working directory, it is resolved from the host binary's location, allowing executables under `build/host` to access client files in `../client`.
 Messages arriving on the socket are dispatched to the matching `HostComponent` and the response, if any, is sent back to the caller.
 Use `Broadcast` to push a payload to all clients subscribed to a component.

 `NewMux(root string)` returns an `*http.ServeMux` preconfigured in the same way, allowing additional handlers to be registered before calling `http.ListenAndServe`.